Contact

 Advantages of a defined benefit plan

-When looking at your retirement options, it’s important to assess the advantages and disadvantages of the various pension plans available to you.
-One of the strengths of a defined benefit pension scheme is something called ‘index linking’, whereby your income can incrementally rise in line with inflation.
+It’s important to assess the advantages and disadvantages of the various pension plans available to you.
+One of the strengths of a DB scheme is something called ‘escalation’, whereby your pension income rises in line with inflation, albeit with a ceiling – often around 5% – thus protecting the purchasing power of your pension.

 Limitations of a defined benefit plan

-While defined benefit pension schemes suit those in a stable employment, it may not be the best choice if you change careers often.
+While defined benefit pension schemes suit those who stay for many years with the same employer, it may not be the best choice if you change careers often.
 Companies may require minimum terms of service before you become eligible for the scheme.
-They don’t suit everyone, as employees can’t choose how their money is invested or top up the amount paid into the pot themselves.
-Not all defined benefit pension schemes will allow you to transfer funds to a new workplace, so be sure to check with the provider’s administrator.
+Employees can’t choose how their money is invested and the rules can be complex but this is generally a small price to pay for a significant pension – in many schemes the employee has to fund only one-third of the cost.

-Calculating your income from this pension can be done in a few simple steps.
-First, take the number of years you have been a member of the defined benefit pension scheme, then divide it by the accrual rate (a percentage of pensionable pay), and multiply it by your pensionable earnings.
+To calculate your pension, take the number of years you have been a member of the defined benefit pension scheme, then divide it by the accrual rate (a percentage of pensionable pay – commonly 1/6oth per year of service), and multiply it by your final pensionable earnings.

 For example: